Constellations

 The constellation Boötes the Herdsman is an excellent target for June nights.
 Arcturus is the brightest star in the constellation.
 Chart via EarthSky.

 Boötes the Herdsman is a Northern Hemisphere constellation best seen in the late spring or early summer.
-It’s one of the largest constellations in the sky, ranking 13th out of 88.
-Boötes is most famous for its bright star Arcturus, which is the 4th brightest star in the night sky.
+And it’s one of the largest constellations in the sky, ranking 13th out of 88.
+Boötes is most famous for its bright star Arcturus, which is the 4th-brightest star in the night sky.

 Locating the constellation Boötes

-Man on rooftop of city looking at outlines of Boötes, Virgo and Corona Borealis.
+Man on rooftop of city looking at night sky with outlines of Boötes, Virgo and Corona Borealis drawn in.

 View at EarthSky Community Photos. | Prateek Pandey in Bhopal, Madhya Pradesh, India, captured this photo of Boötes, Virgo and Corona Borealis on March 5, 2021.
 He wrote: “Spring constellations twinkling in the eastern horizon.”
 Thank you, Prateek!